firecmsco/firecms/website/docs/cms_config.md

 You can change the navigation based on the logged-in user, by using a `NavigationBuilder` function which can be asynchronous.

+By using an async `NavigationBuilder` you can also fetch some data in order to build your schemas.
+Let's say you have a collection called `subscriptions` and would like to use its ids as the enum values of a `string` property; you can fetch them and then build the schema with them.

 ```tsx

 import {